MacawNL/WebMatrix.Executer/Readme.md

 with just a few lines of code.
 Multiple extensions using **WebMatrix.Executer** will use the same panes.

+A good example using this NuGet package can be found at: https://github.com/MacawNL/TypeScript4WebMatrix/blob/master/TypeScript4WebMatrix/WebMatrixExtension.cs.
+This extension provides TypeScript compilation to WebMatrix.

 ## Functionality
 **WebMatrix.Executer** provides two panes: